apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 > Work in progress

 ![framework](https://github.com/MirtoBusico/assets-for-blogs/blob/main/blog01a.png)

 This article presents how to setup a framework where a user can access the Apisix-dashboard protected by authentication managed by a Keycloak server.

 # Prerequisites

 Basic understanding of nginx reverse proxy, kubernetes, apisix and openid connect.

-> A lot of information can be found in ["Use Keycloak with API Gateway to secure APIs"](https://apisix.apache.org/blog/2022/07/06/use-keycloak-with-api-gateway-to-secure-apis/)
+> A lot of information can be found in ["Use Keycloak with API Gateway to secure APIs"](https://apisix.apache.org/blog/2022/07/06/use-keycloak-with-api-gateway-to-secure-apis/) blog post

+Here I'll present instructions, examples, code and screenshots taken from my home lab.
+My framework consists of some KVM virtual machines: